LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/mars-rover/rover-class/_index.md

 ---
-title: "Rover Class"
+title: "4.
+Rover Class"
 date: 2023-05-25T12:55:09-05:00
 draft: false
 weight: 4
-originalAuthor: Courtney Frey # to be set by page creator
+originalAuthor: John Woolbright # to be set by page creator
-originalAuthorGitHub: speudusa # to be set by page creator
+originalAuthorGitHub: jwoolbright23 # to be set by page creator
-reviewer: Kimberly Horan # to be set by the page reviewer
+reviewer: Sally Steuterman # to be set by the page reviewer
-reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
+reviewerGitHub: gildedgardenia # to be set by the page reviewer
 lastEditor: # update any time edits are made after review
 lastEditorGitHub: # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE